PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/instantiationStandard.md

 # Handling 'instantiationStandard'

-Proposal to add 'hasStandard' as an EBUCore property
+Proposal to add 'hasStandard' as an EBUCore property (though this will become complicated when/if people are using it as we suggest to express the cnotainer format of the digital file -- not sure how to handle that logistically.)

 ```xml
 <pbcoreInstantiationDocument>